Timeout miscue costs Pelicans in loss to Suns - TSN.ca

 NBA: Suns 138, Pelicans 136 (OT)

+NEW ORLEANS — As Josh Jackson's tying 3-pointer fell through the hoop in the dying seconds of overtime, Pelicans coach Alvin Gentry rushed to call a timeout his team didn't have.

+Officials had no choice but to assess New Orleans a technical foul that put Suns star Devin Booker on the free throw line with 1.1 seconds left.

-NEW ORLEANS — Josh Jackson hit a tying 3-pointer with 2 seconds left in overtime, the Pelicans were assessed a technical foul when they called a timeout they didn't have and Devin Booker hit the free throw to give the Phoenix Suns the lead for good in a 138-136 victory on Saturday night.
+Booker calmly hit the free throw to cap his 40-point, 13-assist performance and put the Suns up for good in a 138-136 victory on Saturday night.

+"That's the beauty of the sport; you never know what can happen," Booker said.
+"We came into the locker room — we were looking around and we still don't know what happened, but we'll take the win for sure."

+Gentry was quick to accept blame for calling the timeout that drew the technical foul.

 Elfrid Payton had 16 points, 16 assists and 13 rebounds in his fourth straight triple-double — all coming in the midst of New Orleans' six-game losing streak.